Toward a Deeper Understanding: RetNet Viewed through Convolution: Introduction

 The intrinsic local inductive bias inherent in CNNs is not possessed by Transformers.
 CNNs have gained an advantage on spatially strong natural dataset, such as small-scale imagery and video, by employing their formidable inherent local modeling capability~\cite{liu2021efficient}.
 While Transformers can learn this inductive bias from scratch on large dataset, such as ImageNet~\cite{dosovitskiy2020image} with little effort, it usually cannot attain the performance of CNNs on small-scale dataset.
 A common technique to tackle the small-data problem is to utilize the paradigm of pre-training followed by fine-tuning~\cite{takashima2023visual}, enabling the model to incorporate inductive bias as well as data distribution adaptation.
 Nevertheless, distributions for some small datasets departs far from the mainstream situation, as with medical image datasets~\cite{valanarasu2021medical}, highlighting the importance of training ViT from scratch on small datasets.
 It has been demonstrated that, by explicitly modeling locality in ViT can improve its performance on smaller datasets~\cite{liu2021efficient,lee2021vision, hassani2021escaping}.

-The Attention mechanism is an important component in transformer-based models, which allows the models to automatically learn associations from the input.
-The Attention mechanism establishes a weight matrix, i.e. the Attention score, to automatically adjust the affinity information between patches.
+Attention mechanism allows the models to automatically learn associations from the input.
+The Attention mechanism establishes a weight matrix, i.e. the Attention score introduced by the sofmax operation, to automatically adjust the affinity information between patches.
+RetNet introduces a pivotal change by replacing the softmax operation, essential for Transformers' self-attention, with a Hadamard product and an innovative D-matrix, followed by GroupNorm~\cite{sun2023retentive}.
 In order to enhance the sharpness of the attention scores distribution, Lee~\textit{et al.}~\cite{lee2021vision} propose adding a learnable temperature parameter after the attention scores.
 We propose an even more direct approach to obtain better results by adding an element-wise learnable mask (ELM) after the attention scores.
 The results demonstrate that the resulting model performs remarkably well.
 As a cost of improving the local modeling capability of a model, such element-wise learnable masks will greatly increase the number of parameters to be trained, resulting in more resource consumption of computing power and time.

 In our preliminary experiment, element-wise learnable masks showed two characteristics: \textit{locality} and \textit{extroversion} in their training results, subsequently revealing two major issues of the self-attention mechanisms of ViTs: